woovibr/jobs/challenges/crud-bank-graphql-relay.md

 - It has a test with Jest or a Test Runner of choice

 ### Frontend
-- It must be able to create an account in an easier way, could have default accounts
+- It must be able to create an account more easily, could have default accounts
 - It must have an action button to transfer money between accounts
 - It must use Shadcn
 - It must use Vite with React Router